MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 Telemetrix client APIs are very similar, so you should be able to apply the information in this post to any other Telemetrix client API.

-The Telemetrix framework aims to provide an experience as close to real-time as possible.
+The Telemetrix framework aims to provide an experience that is as close to real-time as possible.
 To achieve this goal, a Telemetrix client implements concurrency and callback schemes.